Dukecity/CommandSchedulerBundle/UPGRADE.md

 Version 6 introduces extensible entity architecture.
 If you want to extend the ScheduledCommand entity with custom fields:

+**Important:** Custom entities MUST extend `BaseScheduledCommand`.
+Implementing only `ScheduledCommandInterface` is not supported, as validation constraints and ORM mappings are defined on the base class.

 1. **Create your custom entity** extending `BaseScheduledCommand`:

 ```php